notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 We create a [GraphQL](https://graphql.org/) API using the `@nestjs/graphql`.
 You will learn how to write the API with TypeScript using the **code first** approach and the new [GraphQL plugin](https://docs.nestjs.com/graphql/resolvers#cli-plugin).

+In this guide we are using [Prisma](https://prisma.io) to easily access a database.
+You can follow this guide to setup a [Nest application with Prisma](https://notiz.dev/blog/how-to-connect-nestjs-with-prisma) as Prisma is out of scope for this guide.

 ## Setup GraphQL

 To start a GraphQL API install the following packages into your Nest application.